-AOC 6 currently consists of an Oily Waste Above Ground Storage Tank located at the southeast corner of SWMU 7.
-ESOI is currently preparing the installation of a new tank in the existing SWMU 5 and 6 Tank Farms as part of the Post-Closure program.
-The new tank will eliminate the need for the AOC 6 tank.
-Following removal of the existing tank, the old area will be regraded to allow storm water runoff to the drainage ditch located immediately adjacent to this area.
+AOC 6 consisted of Oily Waste Above Ground Storage Tanks located at the southeast corner of SWMU 7.
+ESOI recently completed the installation of a replacement 12,250 gallon tank in the leachate tank farm area located between SWMU 7 and Cell H as part of the Post-Closure program.
+The new tank eliminated the need for the AOC 6 tanks.
+Therefore, ESOI decontaminated and removed the remaining tanks from this area.
+The drainage layer, associated piping, and sump were also removed.
+Following removal of the existing tank, the old area was excavated and post-excavation samples were collected and analyzed for residual hazardous constituents.
+The area was then capped and regraded to allow storm water runoff to the drainage ditch located immediately adjacent to this area.
+The excavation samples and comparison of these data with RFI risk-based screening levels are presented in Appendix A.